trumpfheller/trumpfheller.github.io/index.md

 ---

 ## statistical analysis
-- [Price and range of EVs in US and Germany](./databasics/ev.html) using python, numpy, pandas, prettytable and matlabLib.
+- [Price and range of EVs in US and Germany](./databasics/ev.html) using python, numpy, pandas, prettytable and Matplotlib.

 ---